 Visiting the Gardens

 Traditional Japanese gardens surround Japan House.
 These gardens are very different than Western gardens, with a focus on the natural landscape, utilizing plants, rustic stone, and water.
 Instead of bright color and symmetry, these gardens focus on green foliage and natural shapes of plants.
 The design of the gardens creates an extraordinarily peaceful and tranquil environment.
+Japan House is proud to be a member of the North American Japanese Garden Association.

 Planning Your Visit